 2. Sustainable and ethical are the new black

-However, there are signs emerging that suggest the interest in sustainable and ethical fashion is now a steadily rising upward trend.
+However, signs are emerging that suggest the interest sustainably and ethically is now a steadily rising upward trend.
 Global Fashion Search Engine, Lyst, has seen searches including sustainability-related keywords increase 75% year on year, recording an average of 27,000 searches for sustainable fashion every month.

 This is reflected in search data on individualistic levels.
 Girlfriend Collective’s leggings, made from recycled plastic bottles, were a popular search with shoppers whilst brands Nudie Jeans and Bassike clothing, both advocates of organic cotton – a search term up 52% – saw increases.